Media release – CAHMA celebrates ACT Drug Decriminalisation Bill 2022 passing into law

-At CanTEST, 2F-NENDCK has been found numerous times in samples that were expected to be ketamine.3,4 According to CanTEST’s final evaluation, only 57% of the 81 samples expected to be ketamine actually contained ketamine as of April 2023.5 The remaining 43% of the 81 samples contained other dissociative drugs, including 2F-NENDCK, 2F-DCK, and tiletamine (a veterinary dissociative anaesthetic), as well as other psychoactive and non-psychoactive compounds.3 If you suspect your ketamine may be adulterated or contain a different drug entirely, consider taking a small sample to a drug checking service such as CanTEST.
-Ketamine testing kits may also be able to differentiate between ketamine and 2F-NENDCK.
+At CanTEST, 2F-NENDCK has been found numerous times in samples that were expected to be ketamine.3,4 According to CanTEST’s final evaluation, only 57% of the 81 samples expected to be ketamine actually contained ketamine as of April 2023.5 The remaining 43% of the 81 samples contained other dissociative drugs, including 2F-NENDCK, 2F-DCK, and tiletamine (a veterinary dissociative anaesthetic), as well as other psychoactive and non-psychoactive compounds.3 According to DrugsData.org, a drug checking service in the US that analyses samples sent by mail, numerous samples sold as ketamine, FXE, 2F, MXE, 2F-DCK, and even heroin, fentanyl and ibogaine, actually contained 2F-NENDCK.6

 The subjective effects and pharmacology of 2F-NENDCK have not been formally studied.
-However, people who have previously used ketamine report similar effects but with some noticeable differences.6,11 One user reported the following differences compared to ketamine:11
+However, people who have previously used ketamine report similar effects but with some noticeable differences.7,11 One user reported the following differences compared to ketamine:11

 Since the potency of 2F-NENDCK has not been documented, it is especially important to start with a low dose and wait before redosing (start low and go slow).
 It may be useful to take a smaller dose of 2F-NENDCK and work up to the desired effects/intensity, rather than simply matching your preferred dose of ketamine.
 This may reduce the risk of an accidental overdose.
-The following is a rough guide for dosing ketamine (not 2F-NENDCK):12

 LOW DOSE – 20-50 mg